SketchNE: Embedding Billion-Scale Networks Accurately in One Hour: N et et MF and Its Challenges

-The Matlab conventions are used for specifying row/column indices of a matrix and some operations on sparse matrix.
-The list of notations used in this paper can be found in Table~\ref{tab:notation}.
-The problem of the network embedding is as follows: Given an undirected network $G = (V,E,\vect{A})$ with $V$ as the vertex set of $n$ vertices, $E$ as the edge set of $m$ edges, and $\vect{A}$ as the adjacency matrix, the goal is to learn an embedding matrix $\vect{E}\in\mathbb{R}^{n\times d}$ that row $i$ captures the structural property of $i$-th vertex.
-The embedding matrix can be fed into downstream applications such as multi-label vertex classification and link prediction.
+Given an undirected network $G = (V,E,\vect{A})$ with $n$ vertices, $m$ edges, adjacency matrix $\vect{A}$, degree matrix $\mD$ and volume $\mathrm{vol}(G)=\sum_i\sum_j \mA_{ij}$, the goal of network embedding is to learn an embedding matrix $\vect{E}\in\mathbb{R}^{n\times d}$ so that row $i$ captures the structural property of vertex $i$~\cite{deepwalk,node2vec,line,netmf}.
+The embeddings can be then fed into downstream applications.
+The symbols are listed in Table~\ref{tab:notation}.

-\textbf{NetMF.} One of the important network embedding methods based on matrix factorization is NetMF~\cite{netmf}.
-Formally, when it comes to an unweighted, undirected graph $G$, $\vect{A}$ is the adjacent matrix.
-The element in $\vect{A}$ corresponding to each edge is $1$, and the rest is $0$. $\vect{D}$ is the diagonal matrix, where the $i$-th diagonal entry contains the degree of the $i$-th vertex.
-The main contribution of NetMF is to prove that DeepWalk is approximately factorizing the matrix